eknuth/blog/_posts/places/2001-09-01-takoma-park-maryland.md

 zoom: 14
 ---
 {% include JB/setup %}
 A few days before 9/11/2001 I moved to the Washington, DC area.
+I worked for an NGO developing an online commerce platform for artisans in developing countries.